Lisbet12/International-Breweries/README.md

 ## Project Overview
-This project is done give insight on how to make business decisions and also check the rise of profit within the three years.
-It will also help in checking the trend in sales of the brands
+This project is designed to offer valuable insights on effective business decision-making and to assess the growth in profit over a three-year period.
+It will also monitor and analyze the sales trends of various brands to identify patterns and opportunities for improvement.

 ## Data Source
 International Breweries- csv